Knappek/Knappek.github.io/docs/homelab/index.md

  }
 ```

+Refer to the [VyOS Quick Start guide](https://docs.vyos.io/en/latest/quick-start.html) for more information how to configure interfaces, protocols, firewalls and more.

 #### Enable Mac Learning

 Read [Native MAC Learning in vSphere 6.7 removes the need for Promiscuous mode for Nested ESXi](https://williamlam.com/2018/04/native-mac-learning-in-vsphere-6-7-removes-the-need-for-promiscuous-mode-for-nested-esxi.html) - I am not the best person to explain this :wink:.